-She’s also writing a book about motherhood and its absence, told through the story of the North Dakota oil boom and her family’s mineral rights on land her great-grandmother homesteaded in the early 1900s.
+She’s currently writing a book about motherhood and its absence, told through the story of the North Dakota oil boom and her family’s mineral rights on land her great-grandmother homesteaded in the early 1900s.

 Erika was born in Minneapolis, Minn., and raised in Willamina and Salem, Ore.
 She is a graduate of Washington and Lee University in Lexington, Va.
-She and her husband live in Washington, D.C.